 "If you're eating poorly and think you'll have a snack and go in and take a test and do well, you're fooling yourself," says Elizabeth Somer, author of 10 Habits That Mess Up a Woman's Diet.
 "But if you've been feeding your brain [the natural brain foods] it needs for weeks and months, then that light snack and a cup of coffee before you go in to take an exam will be great."

-3 Natural Brain Foods for Short-Term Boosts continued...
+3 Natural Brain Foods for Short-Term Boosts

-of pasta and some bread at lunch before a meeting, you're going to want to take a siesta."
+But she warns against too much of a good thing: "If you have a big plate of pasta and some bread at lunch before a meeting, you're going to want to take a siesta."

 3. Glucose for Memory

 Everyone has heard of the "sugar high."
 But is it real, and is it a good thing?

 A small study of older adults examined this issue: they were given a sweet drink or other carbs - and those participants fared better on memory tests than others who were given a placebo.

 Somer says you'll get more bang for your buck with whole grains (that is, healthy complex carbs) rather than a quick hit of sugar.

 "You'll get the glucose level you need without the spikes," she says

 Natural Brain Foods for Long-Term Benefits